pybind/pybind11/docs/intro.rst

 become an excessively large and unnecessary dependency.

 Think of this library as a tiny self-contained version of Boost.Python with everything stripped away that isn't relevant for binding generation.
-The whole codebase requires less than 3000 lines of code and only depends on Python (2.7 or 3.x) and the C++ standard library.
+The core header files only require ~2K lines of code and depend on Python (2.7 or 3.x) and the C++ standard library.
 This compact implementation was possible thanks to some of the new C++11 language features (tuples, lambda functions and variadic templates).
 Since its creation, this library has grown beyond Boost.Python in many ways, leading to dramatically simpler binding code in many common situations.